reelyactive/midiot/README.md

 ```

 Again, point your browser to [localhost:3006/midiot.html](http://localhost:3006/midiot.html) to visualise and play with the settings in real time.
 Then experiment with the various settings, for instance:
-- adjust minKey and maxKey to set the range of key values to which the transmitter identifiers are mapped
+- adjust midiMap to set the range of key values to which the transmitter identifiers are mapped: ("cMaj", "alesisSR18", "allNotes")
 - adjust the defaultDuration (in milliseconds) to set the default length of the notes
 - adjust mixingDelayMilliseconds to set the minimum period between two successive real-time notes from the same transmitter
 - adjust minMixingDelayMilliseconds to set the interval at which real-time notes will be emitted (this helps enormously to create consistent rhythms)